 - “From Proto-Indo-European to Italic Meter.”
 In Dieter Gunkel and Olav Hackstein, eds., Language and Meter, 253–66.
 Leiden: Brill.

 - “Accent in Lucilius’ Hexameters.”
 In Brian W. Breed, Elizabeth Keitel, and Rex Wallace, eds., Lucilius and Satire in Second-Century BC Rome, 184–214.
 Cambridge: Cambridge University Press.

 The Latin hexameter is said to have reached perfection under Vergil, who deployed to great effect the (mis-) alignment of word stress and metrical weight.
 A closer look at the hexameters of the Republican satirist C. Lucilius shows that he may have been instrumental in the meter’s early development.
 Lucilius was able to achieve accentual responsion across the hemistichs of his hexameters, where the (mis-) alignment of word accent and metrical quantity is more complex than “heterodyne” and “homodyne.”
 From a constraint-based analysis of Lucilius’ hexameters it can also be seen that his technique changed between the composition of Books 28–30, where he tended to avoid adjacent stresses, and of Books 1–20, where he was less liable to do so.
 Finally, an examination of the longer fragments brings to light Lucilius’ ability to sustain accentual responsion across many lines, creating rhythm in counterpoint to syllable duration.

-This page was last modified on Monday, 20 October, 2016.
+This page was last modified on Tuesday, 22 February 2018.